Oscar-Winning ‘Harlan County’ and ‘American Dream’ Screen Virtually In Honor of May Day

-Free and On-Demand March 24-28th (Starts Monday)
+Free and On-Demand May 16-20th

 You only need to create a free login on Eventive to watch.
-You can also download the Eventive app to your TV and login there after adding the screening to your account.
+You can also download the Eventive app to your TV and login there after adding the film screening to your account.

 This virtual screening is sponsored in part by the DC Labor Film Fest and the Global Film Festival Network.